C06A/KUrlet/README.md

 ```

 For earlier versions, which were not published in MavenCentral use JitPack project.
+Keep in mind that they are not MPProject.

 To do that add at the end of repositories list of your `gradle.build.kts` file:

 ```kotlin